-Chocolate and cake are two of our favourite things, so what’s not to love about this indulgent cake?
+Chocolate and cake are two of our favorite things, so what’s not to love about this indulgent cake?

-This is a foolproof recipe for makes beautiful chocolate cake, studded with extra chunks of chocolate and chocolate ganache icing for an extra decadence.
+This is a foolproof recipe for makes a beautiful chocolate cake, studded with extra chunks of chocolate and chocolate ganache icing for extra decadence.

 What could be better than a chocolate cake?

 I mean it just makes you happy.
 Ok, so there might be a few things better than chocolate cake, but I’ll tell you what, in the world of desserts – it’s got to be right up there with ‘There’s nothing better’.